 Josh received his J.D. cum laude in 2009 from Loyola New Orleans College of Law, where he was a member of the Loyola Law Review, and his B.A. magna cum laude in 2003 from The Ohio State University.

 In addition to the Ohio Bar, Josh has admission before the United States District Courts for the Northern and Southern Districts of Ohio and the United States Court of Appeals for the Sixth Circuit.
-Josh is the vice president (2019-2020) of the Cleveland Association of Civil Trial Attorneys as well as a member of the Federal Bar Association and the Cleveland Metropolitan Bar Association.
+Within the legal community, Josh served as Vice President (2019-2020) of the Cleveland Association of Civil Trial Attorneys and is a member of the Ohio State and Cleveland Metropolitan Bar associations and the Cleveland Employment American Inns of Court.

 Josh lives in Cleveland Heights with his wife Maria and their two children.